Mineral options

 Zinc | 9.6gms (12gms zinc oxide) |

-As with any grain or meal feed products need to be kept dry as moisture combined with heat can cause fungi to grow.
-Common on farm storage methods are: in a shed or unused fertiliser bin; in a covered pit; on a concrete pad; or in a cutting, covered with plastic sheet and tyres.
+As with any grain or meal feed, products need to be kept dry, as moisture combined with heat can cause fungi to grow.
+Common on-farm storage methods are: in a shed or unused fertiliser bin; in a covered pit; on a concrete pad; or in a cutting, covered with a plastic sheet and tyres.
 Most feed should be used reasonably expediently (within 40 - 50 days).
-The longer you plan to store feed products the better your storage facilities need to be.
+The longer you plan to store feed products, the better your storage facilities need to be.